Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Status as of 2026: Active under a new domain following the FBI seizure

-Cracked is unusual in the dark web forum landscape because it primarily operates on the clear web rather than Tor.
-The forum covers combo lists, credentials, stealer logs, hacking tools, and software vulnerabilities, and features 12 language-specific subforums.
+Cracked is unusual in the dark web forum landscape because it primarily operates on the clear web rather than the Tor network.
+This cracking forum covers combo lists, credentials, stealer logs, hacking tools, and software vulnerabilities, and features 12 language-specific subforums.
 In January 2025, the FBI’s Operation Talent resulted in a domain seizure, alongside simultaneous action against Nulled. to.

 Cracked’s clear-web operation means its data circulates more widely and quickly than Tor-exclusive forums.
-Credential dumps appearing on Cracked often propagate to Telegram channels within hours.
+Credential dumps appearing on this hacker forum often propagate to Telegram channels within hours.

 Nulled